calonso88/tt07_alu_74181/docs/info.md

 ## How to test

-Use SPI Master peripheral in RP2040 to start communication on SPI interface towards this design.
+Use SPI1 Master peripheral in RP2040 to start communication on SPI interface towards this design.
 Remember to configure the SPI mode using the switches in DIP switch and configure the SPI mode in the RP2040 accordingly.

 ## External hardware